rubensworks/article-eswc2020-costmodelldf/content/solution.md

 and to allow queries to be executed as fast as possible.
-Since the latter goal can sometimes be detrimental to the server availability, for example when many concurrent users are sending highly complex queries, the availability goal must always have priority in the model.
+Since the latter goal can sometimes be detrimental to the server availability, for example when many concurrent users are sending highly complex queries, availability must always have priority.

 Based on these goals, the model should be able to make a suggestion for a set of interfaces based on a given query and a set of internal metrics.